HL7/fhir-bfdr/input/pagecontent/use_cases.md

 The Provider Mother's Live Birth use case is represented by the [Composition - Provider Mother's Live Birth Report](StructureDefinition-Composition-provider-mothers-live-birth-report.html).

-# Jurisdiction Live Birth
+### Jurisdiction Live Birth

-The Jurisdication Live Birth report is represented by the [Composition - Jurisdication Live Birth Report](StructureDefinition-Composition-jurisdiction-live-birth-report.html).

 This use case represents information about a live birth and the issuance of a Birth Certificate to be recorded and communicated to NCHS.

 The data requirements for jurisdictional reporting of live births are based on the Birth Edit Specifications for the 2003 Proposed Revision of the U.S. Standard Certificate of Birth.

+The Jurisdication Live Birth use case is represented by the [Composition - Jurisdication Live Birth Report](StructureDefinition-Composition-jurisdiction-live-birth-report.html).

+### Provider Fetal Death

+The Provider Fetal Death use case is represented by the [Composition - Provider Fetal Death Report](StructureDefinition-Composition-provider-fetal-death-report.html).

-# Provider Facility Fetal Death
+#### Provider Facility Fetal Death

 The Provider Facilty Fetal Death use case is represented by the [Composition - Provider Facility Fetal Death Report](StructureDefinition-Composition-provider-facility-fetal-death-report.html).

-# Provider Mother's Fetal Death
+#### Provider Mother's Fetal Death

 This use case represents information collected from the mother, as primarily defined using the Patient's Worksheet, and managed independently for communication to the jurisdictional Vital Records Office.

 The data requirements for fetal death mother's information are based on the 2004 US Standard Patient's Worksheet for the Report of Fetal Death.
 The jurisdiction may have additional data requirements and edit specifications that will be addressed at the jurisdictional level.

-The Provider Mother's Fetal Death use case is represented by the [Composition - Provider Mother's Fetal Death Report](StructureDefinition-Composition-provider-mothers-fetal-death.html).

-# Provider Fetal Death

-The Provider Mother's Fetal Death use case is represented by the [Composition - Provider Mother's Fetal Death Report](StructureDefinition-Composition-provider-mothers-fetal-death.html).
+The Provider Mother's Fetal Death use case is represented by the [Composition - Provider Mother's Fetal Death Report](StructureDefinition-Composition-provider-mothers-fetal-death-report.html).

-# Jurisdiction Fetal Death

-The Jurisdiction Fetal Death report is represented by the [Composition - Jurisdiction Fetal Death Report](StructureDefinition-Composition-jurisdiction-fetal-death-report.html).
+### Jurisdiction Fetal Death

 This use case represents information of a fetal death and the creation of a jurisdictional file to be recorded and communicated to NCHS.

 The data requirements for jurisdictional reporting of fetal deaths are based on the Fetal Death Edit Specifications for the 2003 Revision of the U.S. Standard Report of Fetal Death.

-The Provider Mother's Fetal Death use case is represented by the [Composition - Provider Mother's Fetal Death Report](StructureDefinition-Composition-provider-mothers-fetal-death.html).
+The Jurisdiction Fetal Death use case is represented by the [Composition - Jurisdiction Fetal Death Report](StructureDefinition-Composition-jurisdiction-fetal-death-report.html).

-# Void Live Birth Certificate
+### Void Live Birth Certificate

 This use case represents the communication of void live birth certificates from appropriate jurisdictional vital statistics agencies to the national statistical agency.
 In many jurisdictions, birth certificate identifiers are directly linked to the printed certificate.
 As a result, in some cases it becomes relevant to indicate that a particular certificate number is not to be used, that the certificate is to be "voided".

 The Void Live Birth Certificate use case is represented by the [Composition - Void Live Birth Certificate](StructureDefinition-Composition-void-live-birth-certificate.html).

-# Void Fetal Death Report
+### Void Fetal Death Report

 This use case represents the communication of void fetal death certificates from appropriate jurisdictional vital statistics agencies to the NCHS.
 In many jurisdictions, fetal death report identifiers are directly linked to the printed certificate.
 As a result, in some cases it becomes relevant to indicate that a particular certificate number is not to be used, that the certificate is to be "voided".

 The Void Fetal Death Report use case is represented by the [Composition - Void Fetal Death Report](StructureDefinition-Composition-void-fetal-death-report.html).

-# Coded Race and Ethnicity
+### Coded Race and Ethnicity

 This use case represents the communication of coded race and ethnicity information to the appropriate jurisdictional Vital Records Office.
 It contains data that are a coded form of the race and ethnicity data that has been submitted to the NCHS.
 Two sets of codes will be used to address two objectives.
 These objectives are:
 * to generate codes for race or ethnicity data provided as text entries